Self-adhesive and takes any shape you can imagine. Squeeze Abeego around anything and everything. It’s like a handshake–the firmer, the better.

 Storing your storage.

 Roll or fold Abeego and keep in with your other food packaging or in your linen drawer.
-Keep between cutting boards to store flat.
+Keep between cutting boards to store wraps.

 Handy Bonus!
 Free Jar Opener.

-Grab a Flat put it over the lid of the jar, hand it to the person closest to you to open.
+Grab a wrap put it over the lid of the jar, hand it to the person closest to you to open.
 Why work harder when you can work smarter.

 Add your own Abeego tips on our Facebook page.
 We love learning how Abeego fits into your life!